mjrgh/lwcloneu2/readme.md

 consecutively after the actual unit number assigned to the Pinscape device.
 For example, if a Pinscape device is assigned to LedWiz unit
 #8, and has 64 ports, it will appear to software as units #8 and #9.
 Unit #9 represents the physical ports from 33 to 64.
+This is completely automatic; no configuration is needed to make this happen.

 * **ZB Output Control support.** This version recognizes ZB Output Control devices (zebsboards.com), which use a different USB Vendor ID